 Executive Editor, The New York Times

 Dean Baquet is the executive editor of The New York Times.
 He was the paper's managing editor from 2011 to 2014, and Washington bureau chief from 2007.
-That year he returned to the Times after seven years as editor and managing editor of the Los Angeles Times.
-Under his leadership, the Los Angeles Times earned 13 Pulitzer Prizes, the most successful run in its 135-year history.
+That year he returned to The Times after seven years as editor and managing editor of the Los Angeles Times.
+Under his leadership, the Los Angeles Times earned 13 Pulitzer Prizes, the most successful run in its 136-year history.

 Previously, Baquet was national editor of The New York Times, having started there in 1990 as a metropolitan reporter.
-Like many reporters, Baquet did not initially want to become an editor when the prospect was raised by then executive editor Joseph Lelyveld, who had recruited him to the paper.
-"I hated it for the first year, but then started to like it," he said.
-Baquet's style of leadership became famous.
-Ken Auletta wrote in The New Yorker that while newsrooms are notorious for competition and backbiting, the national desk at the Times suddenly became an exception.
+Like many reporters, Baquet did not initially want to become an editor when the prospect was raised by then executive editor Joseph Lelyveld.
+"I hated it for the first year, but then started to like it," Baquet said.
+His style of leadership became famous.
+Ken Auletta wrote in The New Yorker that while newsrooms are notorious for competition and backbiting, the national desk at The Times suddenly became an exception.
 He quoted one staffer saying.
 "It was the happiest place...where editors joked and reporters liked to drop by, rather than slink past.
 And it was because of Dean."